pingone-davinci/template-simple-connector/docs/CONTRIBUTED.md

 These typically on the **General** tab, but some connectors have a different name or multiple configuration tabs.
 Don't document **Capabilities**, or **In Flows**.]

-Leave this section blank: it will be generated automatically

 # Using the connector in a flow